macnetic/faust/README.txt

 ##########################################################################
 Installation:

+Please refer to the document "./Faust.pdf" to install the FAUST toolbox.
+The FAUST toolbox have been tested on multiplatform :
+- LINUX (fedora 20, 21, 22, 23 / Ubuntu)
+- MAC
+- WINDOWS (windows 7)

-Quick install :
+Quick install on UNIX :
 1-	Unpack the directory.
 2-	mkdir ./build
 3-	cd ./build
 4-	cmake ..
-	OPTION :	-DBUILD_OPENBLAS=ON
-				-DCMAKE_INSTALL_PREFIX="/home/username/Faust_install"
-4bis-	ccmake .. (with Graphical User Interface)
+OR ccmake .. (with Graphical User Interface) 5-	make
-5-	make
 6-	make install

-Please refer to the document Faust.PDF, for more detailed informations about the installation.

 Warning :
 mex function working with specific version of gcc depend to the platform used.